powsybl/powsybl-core/docs/simulation/security/action-dsl.md

 ```

 #### optimizePhaseShifterTap
 The `optimizePhaseShifterTap` task is used to change the tap position of a phase tap changer until the intensity is closest to the limit but does not exceed it.
-This task runs a [power flow](../powerflow/index.md) each time the tap is changed to compute the new intensity value of the PST.
+This task runs a [load flow](../loadflow/loadflow.md) each time the tap is changed to compute the new intensity value of the PST.
 ```groovy
 action('optimize-tap-position') {
     description "Find the tap position to be closest to the limit"